evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

 - **Distance Formula** : $d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$ : given any 2 points/coordinate pairs $(x_1,y_1)$ $(x_2,y_2)$, you can find the distance between them
 - **Center-Radius Form** : $(x - h)^2 + (y - k)^2 = r^2$ : the center coordinates (x,y) = (h,k) : If you know the center, and radius, you can very quickly graph something - If you have a '+h' that makes it a '- (-h)', so it's actually a negative if you are using *Center-Radius Form*
 -  **Area** : $\pi r^2$
+- In some cases, we are not given the equation of the circle in standard form (center radius form) - When this occurs, we can obtain standard form by completing the square :
 ### ✏️ Identify Center, Radius, and Sketch the Graph of: $(x + 4)^2 + (y - 3)^2 = 4$

 ---